omar0ali/spaceinvaders-game-cli/README.md

 - [X] Show control info at the bottom of the screen.
 - [X] Loot boxes to increase health.
     - [X] Health Drop Packs will increase every minute by one and to use a health pack need to press `[H]` key to deploy and must destroy the health box to obtain.
-- [ ] Alien ship should shoot the player with laser beam as well. *(will implement later)
-- [ ] Logs Window, to keep track whats being rendered in the current window.
 - [X] Implement a configuration file.
 - [X] Timer
 - [X] Spaceship stats on the left of screen.
 - [X] Alien Ship Stats on the right of the screen.
+- [ ] Must find a way to run the game without config file.
+Using default values.
+- [ ] Better way to level up the player.
+- [ ] Final Boss fight when reaching either time limit or a given score.
+After that the game will repeat but with higher difficulty.
+- [ ] Alien ship should shoot the player with laser beam as well. *(will implement later)

 ### Controls
 For now mouse `[LM] left click` to shoot beams, and moving the mouse left and right will move the spaceship. `[H]` key will drop health kit to increase spaceship health. `[P]` key to pause the game.